riclarsson/arts/examples/1-getting-started/README.rst

 to take these examples and expand them for your personal use-case.

-To date it consists of

-1. Basics --- the basic interfaces of the pyarts package.
-   No real physics, just pure definition of how the workspace and its variables can be set and accessed.
-2. Clearsky radiance --- shows some examples of how to set up pyarts to run clearsky simulations.

 Once you're familiar with the basics, have a look at :doc:`the other examples <examples>` which demonstrate more ARTS features.